NBA Rumors: Carmelo Anthony To Miami Heat Makes Sense, Per ‘Sports Illustrated’

 Though Dwyane Wade’s farewell tour is currently dominating the Heat’s season, it does not mean that they are no longer aiming to earn a playoff spot in the Eastern Conference.
 As of now, the Heat are tied with the Detroit Pistons in the No. 8 spot in the Eastern Conference with a 26-30 record.
 In order to strengthen their chance of making it to the NBA Playoffs 2019, the Heat should consider finding ways to improve their current roster.

 There may be some issues regarding Carmelo Anthony’s fit in Miami and his performance on the defensive end of the floor, but the Heat must be aware of how the 10-time NBA All-Star could boost their offense that currently ranks 24th in the league, scoring 103.8 points per 100 possessions, per ESPN.
-It’s worth noting that the Heat expressed interest in acquiring Anthony when the Atlanta Hawks bought out his contract so it’s highly likely that they are really exploring the possibility of adding the veteran small forward to their roster.
+It’s worth noting that the Heat expressed interest in acquiring Anthony when the Atlanta Hawks bought out his contract, so it’s highly likely that they are really exploring the possibility of adding the veteran small forward to their roster.